Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/animalProduct.md

 Sets the item product, attempting to use this on an event originally producing a fluid will void the product
 ```

-- `void setFluidProduct(FluidStackJS var0)`
+- `void addGameStage(String var0)`

   Parameters:
-  - var0: FluidStackJS
+  - var0: String

 ```
-Sets the fluid product, attempting to use this on an event originally producing an item will void the product
+Adds the specified game stage to the player
 ```

 - `void removeGameStage(String var0)`